gigabytedevelopers/FireFiles/README.md

 * Fully customizable themes colors for the app and theme types to choose from.
 Dark theme is fully supported.
 Choose the color that suits you from a wide range of material colours
 * Acts as a Standalone File Picker from other applications such as attaching document files from gmail
 * Has high quality thumbnail support in list / gridview for all types of file like images, videos, album art for music files and applications
+* **Currently, progress is being made on making in-app Music Player, PDF viewer, Video Player, Image Viewer and some other cool 😎 features that would make FireFiles standout! 😂.
+So, show contributions as Pull Requests would be gladly entertained with open arms!
+Feel free to contribute to the development of FireFiles!**

 Feedback is greatly appreciated.
 Any issues please report through mail only to gigabytedevelopers@gmail.com